Fast and Robust Diffusion Posterior Sampling for MR Image Reconstruction Using the Preconditioned Unadjusted Langevin Algorithm: Methods

 \subsection{Data Processing and Network Training}

 For training, we used images reconstructed from the fully sampled k-space data of the multi-coil train folder of the fastMRI brain dataset \cite{Knoll_Radiol.Artif.Intell._2020} that have a $320\times 320$ matrix size.
-The k-space data were pre-whitened using a noise covariance matrix estimate from the background patches of the fully sampled coil images.
+To be consistent with the inference pipeline, the k-space data were pre-whitened using a noise covariance matrix estimate from the background patches of the fully sampled coil images.
 The data were then compressed to 12 virtual coils, and coil sensitivities were estimated with a low-resolution version of NLINV \cite{Uecker_Magn.Reson.Med._2008}.
 Using the corresponding reconstruction, a scaling for the k-space was estimated such that the final reconstruction is normalized to have a 99 percentile pixel magnitude of one.
 A foreground mask for the images was estimated using ESPIRiT \cite{Uecker_Magn.Reson.Med._2014}.
 Data for which this mask extends to the image boundary in the phase encoding direction were assumed to be corrupted, for example by motion, and removed.
-The final images for training were then reconstructed using FISTA with a small $\ell_1$-Wavelet regularization.
-Using these high quality images, we trained a conditional denoising U-Net with conditional residual blocks \cite{Song_ICLR_2021} implemented in BART \cite{Blumenthal_Magn.Reson.Med._2023}.
+After this step, the training dataset contains around 32,000 of the original 36,000 samples.
+To suppress background noise, the final images for training were then reconstructed using FISTA with a small $\ell_1$-Wavelet regularization.
+Using these high quality images, we trained a conditional denoising U-Net with conditional residual blocks \cite{Song_ICLR_2021} using Adam ($\text{learning rate} = 0.0001$, $\text{batch size} = 32$ and $\text{epochs} = 100$) implemented in BART \cite{Blumenthal_Magn.Reson.Med._2023}.
+The sigma schedule was an exponential decay from $\sigma_{\mathrm{max}} = 100$ to $\sigma_{\mathrm{min}} = 0.01$.
 From the denoising U-Net, the score network is obtained using Tweedie's formula \cite{Robbins_Proc.ThirdBerkeleySymp.Math.Stat.Probab._1954,Efron_J.Am.Stat.Assoc._2011}.